EvokeMadness/Lise/README.md

 ### Notes & Instruction:

 - Measure and cut the grill skewer at 2 inches.
-- Apply glue to the 3mm hole located on the bottom of the head and insert the 2-inch skewer into the hole until it stops.
+- Apply glue to the 3 mm hole located on the bottom of the head and insert the 2-inch skewer into the hole until it stops.
-- Apply glue to the 3mm hole and rib located on top of the body.
+- Apply glue to the 3 mm hole and rib located on top of the body.
 - Insert the head assembly into the hole on top of the body until the rib meets the bottom side of the head assembly.
 - Leave head in desired position until glue dries.
+- Refer to 'assembly.pdf' for a detailed exploded view.

 ## Assembling the face